PayThePizzo/Data-Structures-and-Algorithms/0 - General Theory/2 - SOLVING OCCURRENCES.md

 $$a^{log_{b}(n)} = a^{ log_{a}(n) \cdot log_{b}(a)} = (a^{log_{a}(n)})^{log_{b}(a)} \stackrel{def}\Longrightarrow  n^{log_{b}(a)} \stackrel{def}\Longrightarrow n^{d}$$

 ### 1.2 Find the total count of nodes
+Now, something curious happens when we find out what is the total count of nodes, namely the number of recursive calls

 We can use a geometric series to represent the number of nodes in the tree:

 $$\sum^{log_{b}(n)}_{i=0}a^{i}$$